 There are many reasons why it’s difficult to balance but I’m going to mention one which affected my life the most.

-This is our human nature.
+There is nothing wrong, this is our human nature.

 I don’t say and will never say, “oh I’m busy, I don’t have time.”